puth-io/puth/README.md

 ### Laravel

 Puth has a Laravel integration package.
-You can find more information in [the package readme](workspaces/clients/php/laravel/README.md).
+You can find more information in the [documentation](https://puth.io/docs/0_x/integrations/laravel).

 ### PHP

 Puth has a client package for PHP.
-You can find more information in [the package readme](workspaces/clients/php/client/README.md).
+Currently undocumented.